1. Introduction

 • updating electronic records;

 • updating/maintaining records in relation to next of kin.
-These details are required on the SDWR5 form (Welfare Rights Service Corporate Appointee Request) and must be kept up to date in order that, in the event of the death of the person, the local authority can return any funds it holds to the person’s estate;
+These details are required on the WR5 form (Corporate Appointeeship Request Form) and must be kept up to date in order that, in the event of the death of the person, the local authority can return any funds it holds to the person’s estate;

 • drawing up a budget document with the person which details routine incoming and outgoing funds in relation to day to day costs and expenses and available disposable income.

-The Welfare Rights team has its own internal procedure but broadly has responsibility for:
+The Welfare Rights team has its own internal procedures but broadly has responsibility for:

 • making the formal application to the DWP for appointeeship;